Dawitdaniel91/Election-Results-Project/README.md

 # Election _Audit Result

+  .
 369,711 total votes cast in this congressional election.

-  number of votes ad perecentage of votes for each county:Jeffereson:38,855(10.5%),Denver:306.055(82.8%) and Arapahoe:24,801(6.7%)
+  .
+Number of votes ad perecentage of votes for each county:Jeffereson:38,855(10.5%),Denver:306.055(82.8%) and Arapahoe:24,801(6.7%)

+  .
 Denver(306,055) has the laregest county turnout from other counties

-  number of votes ad perecentage of votes for each candidate:Charles Casper Stockham:85,213(23.0%),Diana DeGette:272,892(73.8%) and Raymon Anthony Doane:11,606(3.1%)
+  .
+Number of votes ad perecentage of votes for each candidate:Charles Casper Stockham:85,213(23.0%),Diana DeGette:272,892(73.8%) and Raymon Anthony Doane:11,606(3.1%)

+  .
 Candidate Diana DeGette won the election with Winning Vote count:272.892 and percentage of total votes:73.8%

 #Election-Audit Summary: